viasite/site-audit-seo/README.md

 1. Sometimes it writes identical pages to csv.
 This happens in 2 cases:
 1.1.
 Redirect from another page to this (solved by setting `skipRequestedRedirect: true`, hardcoded).
 1.2.
 Simultaneous request of the same page in parallel threads.
-2. Sometimes a number appears instead of the URL, it occurs at the stage of converting csv to xlsx, don't know why.

 ## Free audit tools alternatives